 - Light/heavy bleeding during menstruation

 - Hot flashes or night sweats (particularly for menopausal women)

 - Sleeping problems, such as insomnia

 - Non-cancerous lumps in the breast and uterus

-- In males, an estrogen imbalance could cause infertility, erectile dysfunction, larger breasts, excess belly fat, and low sex drive as well.
+- In males, an estrogen imbalance can cause infertility, erectile dysfunction, larger breasts, excess belly fat, and low sex drive

-Estrogen is the main female sex hormone responsible for the development and maintenance of the female reproductive system.
+Estrogen is the main female sex hormone that is responsible for the development and maintenance of the female reproductive system.

 Yes, men have both estrogen and testosterone.
-Both estrogen and testosterone occur naturally in males and females, but men have more of the latter and less of the former, and vice versa for women.
+Estrogen and testosterone occur naturally in males and females, but men have more of the latter and less of the former, while the reverse is true for women.

 Estrogen is the main female sex hormone, while testosterone is the main male sex hormone.